Enhancing the QUAlity and Transparency Of health Research

 Reporting guidelines under development for clinical trials protocols and SPIRIT extensions

-(year of development in brackets)
+(year of registration in brackets)

 An official extension of the SPIRIT 2013 Statement defining standard protocol items for clinical trials in children is currently under development.
 A Delphi process to generate possible reporting standards for the guideline has taken place in Q2-3 2014.
 A Consensus meeting was held 15 September 2014.
 In April 2019, the group informed that the SPIRIT-C Statement and the Explanation and Elaboration documents will be published in Q3 2019.